About Move Summit

 We hope you will join us – save the dates, make your plans to be here, and book early – in fact book now!

-Looking forward to seeing you in Edinburgh in February 2024!
+Looking forward to seeing you in Edinburgh in February 2025!

-Tom Bryant, Lucy Teire, Caroline Parkinson and Team MOVE 2024
+Tom Bryant, Lucy Teire, Caroline Parkinson and Team MOVE 2025

 Our Directors

-Tom Bryant - Operations and Finance Director
+Tom Bryant - Co-Founder & Operations and Finance Director

 He started his career in animation working as a 3d artist in 2000 with a focus on 3d assets, quickly transitioning to creating complex dynamic visual effects and delivering final cgi shots and sequences for TV commercials, game trailers and long format tv series.
 He has working for studios such as Axis Animation and Passion Animation Studios, in a range of roles such as technical director and lead 3d artist, on a diverse range of high end projects.